clamsproject/mmif-visualizer/README.md

 2. /data/audio/cpb-aacip-507-z31ng4hp5t.part.wav
 3. /data/text/cpb-aacip-507-z31ng4hp5t.part.trn

-The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, amd those directories should point at the appropriate location:
+The Flask server will look for these files in `static/data/video`, `static/data/audio` and `static/data/text`, and those directories should point at the appropriate location:

 - If you run the visualizer in a Docker container, then the `-v` option in the docker-run command is used to mount the local data directory `/Users/shared/archive` to the `/data` directory on the container and the `static/data` symlink already points to that.
 - If you run the visualizer on your local machine without using a container, then you have a couple of options (where you may need to remove the current link first):